1jour1vin

 Guide Hachette des vins

-Figeac is unique in terms of its grape varieties, dominated by exceptional Cabernets.
-It is also unique in terms of its personality and structure, always guaranteed to age beautifully.
-In 2018, the vintage lives up to its reputation, charming from the outset with aromas of black fruits, sweet spices, and violets, enhanced by a hint of licorice.
-The energetic, very fresh attack immediately places the wine in a position of great intensity; the structure unfolds perfectly, with absolute class, unhindered, supported by accomplished tannins of great finesse.
-Complete and complex, measured in its power and endowed with exemplary aging, Figeac remains an absolute.
-2025-2040
+Figeac is unique in its blend, driven by exceptional Cabernets.
+It is also unique in its personality and structure, always guaranteed legendary aging potential.
+In 2018, the wine lives up to its reputation, charming from the very first whiff with notes of black fruit, sweet spices, and violets, accented by a hint of licorice.
+The energetic, very fresh attack immediately establishes the wine’s intense character; the structure unfolds perfectly, with absolute class and ease, supported by accomplished, highly refined tannins.
+Complete and complex, measured in its power and showcasing exemplary aging, Figeac remains an absolute masterpiece.
+2025–2040

 Robert Parker - Wine Advocate